logancyang/legacy-jekyll-blog/_posts/2015-11-01-iOSNetworking.md

 ### Review: "Sleeping in the Library"

-Here we use Flickr's API as an example to show how to do networking with Swift.
+Here we use the [Flickr API](https://www.flickr.com/services/api/) as an example to show how to do networking with Swift.

 #### 1. Define constants